 - What does PARQI stand for?

 A PDF containing the above questions and the answers is here.
-The video talkover below goes through the questions and answers in greater depth (In preparation).
+The video talkover below goes through the questions and answers in greater depth.

 Skincancer909 by Jonathan Rees is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 Where different rights apply for any figures, this is indicated in the text.